XDC-Tools/SmtpDiag/README.md

 .
 ├── smtp-diagnostic-tool.ps1      # Main PowerShell script
 ├── README.md                     # Main documentation
+├── CODE_OF_CONDUCT.md            # Desired behaviour of the community
+├── SECURITY.md                   # How we deal with security issues
-└── LICENSE                       # GNU General Public License v3.0
+├── SUPPORT                       # How we support issues └── LICENSE                       # GNU General Public License v3.0
 ```